-Join singer-songwriter Perla Batalla in this live 90-minute class and discover the five things she’s learned about the essential role women played again and again in Leonard Cohen’s life and music.
+View the archive of this 90-minute class from singer-songwriter Perla Batalla, and discover the Five Things She’s Learned about the essential role women played again and again in Leonard Cohen’s life and music.

 Hi, I’m Sylvie Simmons, Leonard Cohen’s biographer.
 I really hope you can join me in this second Five Things I’ve Learned session on the life, music, and legacy of Leonard Cohen.

 In this second 90-minute session, Five Things I’ve Learned about Leonard Cohen: His Women, Onstage and Backstage, I’ll be joined by one of Leonard’s very close friends and collaborators: Grammy-nominated singer-songwriter Perla Batalla.
 Perla was one of Leonard’s two backing singers during one of the most pivotal periods of his life and career: During the late 1980s, when Leonard released I’m Your Man – the album in which he transformed from the godfather of gloom to the coolest guy in the business.
 And in the early ’90s, when at the top of his game – and following his biggest-selling album, The Future – Leonard hung up his hat, quit the music business, left his fiancee – the actress Rebecca de Mornay – and disappeared into a hut above the snow line on Mt.
 Baldy to live as a Buddhist monk.

 I first met Perla when I interviewed her for my book I’m Your Man: The Life of Leonard Cohen.
 We also did a panel together at SxSW on Leonard Cohen and his women.
 It’s no secret that women loved Leonard – and that Leonard loved women.
 But what’s lesser-known is how important women were to his music, particularly the female backing singers who accompanied him in the studio and onstage.